-The climate crisis falls squarely in the second category.
+Greenhouse gas pollution falls squarely in the second category.
 Directly taxing the source of the problem, primarily fossil fuels, leverages the full power of market incentives to discourage them.
 Subsidies aimed at the same goal, on the other hand, almost always involve compromises:

 - Subsidies don't directly target the real problem.
 For example, taxing fossil fuels raises the cost of all energy, encouraging efficiency and conservation even as it also encourages the substitution of carbon-free energy for fossil fuels.
 Subsidizing wind and solar, on the other hand, lowers the cost of all energy, discouraging efficiency and conservation.
 Consumers will buy too much energy and won't cut back on fossil fuels as much as they would with a tax. - Subsidies usually aren't finely tuned.
 For example, tax credits for buying electric vehicles don't discriminate between them based on their efficiency.
-As I noted an a recent forum post, some of the heavier EV models today require twice as much energy as more efficient models to cover the same distance, yet they get the same subsidy.
+Some of the heavier EV models today require twice as much energy as more efficient models to cover the same distance, yet they get the same subsidy.
 Given how much fossil power remains on the grid, that's inefficient.
 Carbon taxes, in contrast, rise directly in proportion to the amount of damage caused by fossil fuels. - Subsidies can be wasted when regulatory policies accomplish the same task.
 In the short run, for example, EV subsidies may simply help automakers achieve requirements set by federal fuel economy standards, without reducing overall fleet emissions.
-Carbon (or fuel) taxes may also overlap in part, but at least they don't cost the public any money. - Without careful calibration, subsidies often up putting public tax money into the pockets of more affluent households, which can afford to install solar panels and EV charging outlets in their homes.
+Carbon (or fuel) taxes may also overlap in part, but at least they don't cost the public any money. - Without careful calibration, subsidies often end up putting public tax money into the pockets of more affluent households, which can afford to install solar panels and EV charging outlets in their homes.
 Two University of California economists determined that the top fifth of households by income received 90% of federal tax credits for EVs in the years 2009-2012.
 In contrast, carbon fee and dividend policies are highly "progressive" in their economic impact.
-(To its credit, Congress included means tests on many of the subsidies in the IRA.) - Last but not least, subsidies too often end up aiding people who would have done the right thing without financial encouragement.
-As I noted in a recent post, research shows that at least two out of every three people who received federal tax credits for buying an EV several years ago would have bought such vehicles anyway.
-In many cases, taxpayers ended up spending more than the price of a new car for every additional EV sold.
+(To its credit, Congress included means tests on many of the subsidies in the IRA.) - Finally, subsidies too often end up aiding people who would have done the right thing without financial encouragement.
+Research shows that at least two out of every three people who received federal tax credits for buying an EV several years ago would have bought such vehicles anyway.
+In many cases, taxpayers spent more than the price of a new car for every additional EV sold.

 This last problem is sometimes known as the "additionality" or "free rider" problem.
 It's been the subject of intense research since a famous 1992 study by two MIT energy economists estimated the social benefits of energy efficiency subsidies.
 The authors cited utility surveys suggesting that up to half of claimed benefits of their efficiency programs were achieved by customers who planned to make the investments anyway and became free riders on those programs.
 The authors explained: